 Is this something you’re likely to regret later in life if you don’t do it?

-If you’re afraid to do something because it’s outside of your comfort zone, but you know you’ll regret it forever if you don’t, (such as moving to a new city or starting your own business), follow Nike’s advice: “Just do it.”
+If you’re afraid to do something because it’s outside of your comfort zone, but you know that you’ll regret it forever if you don’t, follow Nike’s advice: “Just do it.”

 11. What would be worse: failing or not trying?